wooln/vscode-tfs/README.md

     git clone https://github.com/generalov/vscode-tfs.git
     cd vscode-tfs
     npm install
+    npm test

 ## About the fork

-This is a fork of [ivangabriele.vscode-tfs ](https://marketplace.visualstudio.com/items/ivangabriele.vscode-tfs) extension by Ivan Gabriele.
-Changes are:
+This is a fork of [ivangabriele.vscode-tfs](https://marketplace.visualstudio.com/items/ivangabriele.vscode-tfs) extension by Ivan Gabriele with changes.
+The changes are:

 * Configurable path to `tf.exe` binary
 * New TFS menu commands